gpaux/Mediana/CaseStudy01.md

          outcome.par = parameters(outcome1.treatment, outcome2.treatment))
 {% endhighlight %}

-### Analysis Model
+### Define an Analysis Model

-As for the Data Model, the Analysis Model must be initialized:
+Just like the data model, the analysis model needs to be initialized as follows:

 {% highlight R %}
 case.study1.analysis.model = AnalysisModel()
 {% endhighlight %}

-Only one test is planned to performed in the PAH clinical trial (treatment versus placebo) and the treatment comparison will be carried out using the one-sided two-sample
+Only one significance test is planned to be carried out in the PAH clinical trial (treatment versus placebo).
+The treatment effect will be assessed using the one-sided two-sample *t*-test:
-*t*-test.

 {% highlight R %}
 case.study1.analysis.model = case.study1.analysis.model +